BinXu-UW/OpenCV-webcam-video/YOLO_video_detection/README.md

 ---
 ## How to run the project

-1. Gather all the targeted object picture.
-You can use `google_image_crawler.py` and `gather_all_images.py` or you can your own way to gather them
+1. Gather all the targeted object pictures.
+You can use `google_image_crawler.py` and `gather_all_images.py` or you can use your own way to gather them

-2. Use
+2. Use `generate_xml.py` and `draw_boxes.py` to draw boxes for all the trageted object in each picture.

+3. Train your own model or use existed one.

+4. Run `processing_video.py` to get the result.